01 of 07

 Prepare the Dough

 Make pizza dough from scratch or use one that is store-bought.
 You can also use whole wheat dough, or dough flavored with herbs or other seasonings.
-Either way, let it sit at room... temperature for a half-hour to an hour in an oiled bowl loosely covered with a towel.Continue to 2 of 6 below.
+No matter what type of dough you choose, let it sit at room temperature for a half-hour to an hour in an oiled bowl loosely covered with a towel.Continue to 3 of 7 below.